 curated by Annamaria Bava, Riccardo Passoni, Rischa Paterlini

-GAM of Turin inaugurates an exhibition dedicated to a very intense historical period as regards Italian art: from post-World War I to the end of World War II—25 years of history narrated by over 130 works from the museum’s collections and from some works found in the Galleria Sabauda.
-These two public collections revolve around a significant selection of 75 masterpieces from the rich private collection of the lawyer from Milan, Giuseppe Iannaccone.
+GAM of Turin inaugurates an exhibition dedicated to a very intense historical period as regards Italian art: from post-World War I to the end of World War II—25 years of history narrated by around 130 works from the museum’s collections and from some works found in the Galleria Sabauda.
+These two public collections revolve around a significant selection of 73 masterpieces from the rich private collection of the lawyer from Milan, Giuseppe Iannaccone.

 The exhibition, curated by Annamaria Bava, head of the Musei Reali Heritage Department, by the GAM director Riccardo Passoni, and by the Iannaccone Collection curator Rischa Paterlini, was proposed and conceived to highlight the therapeutic role of Art, as a vehicle aimed at healing and which through beauty stimulates a healthy body and soul.
 The event supports a fundraising campaign in favor of the Fondazione Piemontese per la Ricerca sul Cancro Onlus on the occasion of its 35th anniversary and is inaugurated by the Minister of Culture Dario Franceschini.
 The exhibition is organized in collaboration with Fondazione CRT and Intesa Sanpaolo.